abdolence/firestore-rs/README.md

 To manage transactions manually you can use `db.begin_transaction()`, and then the Fluent API to add the operations needed in the transaction.

-Please note that Firestore doesn't support creating documents in the transactions (generating document IDs automatically), so you need to use `update()` to implicitly create documents and specifying your own IDs.

 ```rust
 let mut transaction = db.begin_transaction().await?;